colinmeinke/colinmeinke/posts/tracking-travel-costs-offline.md

-When we set off almost 2 years ago we didn't know if our new lifestyle was going to be financially sustainable.
-For that reason I wanted to keep track of what we spent along the way.
+When we set off almost 2 years ago, we didn't know if our new lifestyle was going to be financially sustainable.
+For that reason, I wanted to keep track of what we spent along the way.

-Over the last 657 days I have recorded every single cost of our trip in what I like to refer to as the [greatest spreadsheet of all time](https://docs.google.com/spreadsheets/d/105Gj-PjuYujC-jr11yRII3QBdbLDnr1y3x_pZ4NwhiQ/edit?usp=sharing).
+Over the last 657 days I have recorded every single cost of our trip, in what I like to refer to as the [greatest spreadsheet of all time](https://docs.google.com/spreadsheets/d/105Gj-PjuYujC-jr11yRII3QBdbLDnr1y3x_pZ4NwhiQ/edit?usp=sharing).

-Okay – I know what you're thinking... that's pretty cool Colin.
+Okay – I know what you're thinking ... that's pretty cool Colin.
 But with every row I add it becomes a little less maintainable, and takes a little longer to load.